chocnut/chocnut.github.io/content/posts/2024-year-end-retro.md

 toc = false
 +++

-As the year wraps up, I’ve been thinking about everything that’s happened.
-The highs, the lows, and the lessons I’ve learned.
-Things didn’t always go as planned, but the unexpected twists helped me grow in ways I didn’t see coming.
-They’ve also set the stage for what’s to come in the new year.
+As the year ends, I’ve been thinking about everything that’s happened—the good, the bad, and what I’ve learned.
+Things didn’t always go the way I wanted, but the surprises helped me grow in ways I didn’t expect.
+They’ve also set me up for what’s next.

-# Overcoming obstacles, staying strong, and finding hope
+# Dealing with challenges and finding hope

 Moving my kids back to the Philippines was tough.
-I realised that things weren’t going smoothly, and bringing them home again wasn’t what I’d envisioned.
-But it was the right call for our family.
-It reminded me that life can be random and weird sometimes—that's the way it is.
+Things weren’t working out as planned, and bringing them back home wasn’t what I had in mind.
+But it was the right choice for our family.
+It showed me that life can be unpredictable, and you just have to roll with it.

-I learned a lot about adapting, staying resilient, and holding onto hope during those ups and downs.
-It wasn’t what I had in mind, but it taught me that every setback can lead to something better.
+I learned how to adjust, stay strong, and keep hoping for better days.
+It didn’t turn out the way I wanted, but it taught me that setbacks can lead to something good.

-We also visited Japan, and it opened my mind to the idea of moving there.
-It’s definitely not happening soon, but it’s the best country I’ve visited so far.
-It felt like I was in a different world - I’m not sure why, to be honest.
+We also visited Japan, and it got me thinking about maybe living there someday.
+It’s not happening anytime soon, but it’s the best place I’ve visited so far.
+It felt like a completely different experience, though I can’t quite explain why.

-# A major bucket list achievement
+# Checking off a big goal

-I’d promised myself I’d run a marathon before I turned 40, and this year, I finally did it.
-But it’s not just about ticking a box.
-After my annual check-up, I found out that my heart’s not in shape, and that scares me.
+I’ve always wanted to run a marathon before I turned 40, and this year, I did it.
+But it wasn’t just about hitting that goal.
+After a health check showed my heart wasn’t in great shape, I was scared and knew I needed to do something about it.

-I started with a coach app doing short runs in March and gradually increased my distance.
-Soon, I was completing 10Ks, half marathons, and eventually, a full marathon.
-It wasn’t about finishing; it was about proving I could push through and stick to a plan.
-Running became a way to take control, clear my anxieties, celebrate life, and tap into an endurance I didn’t know I had.
+I started with short runs in March using a coaching app and slowly built up to running 10Ks, half marathons, and finally a full marathon.
+It wasn’t just about finishing; it was about proving to myself that I could stick with something and push through challenges.
+Running helped me clear my mind, deal with stress, and anxiety.

-# Exploring New Tech and Embracing the Future
+# Trying new tech and looking ahead

-This year, I dove deeper into new technologies.
-I got hands-on with Go and launched production apps.
-That experience taught me to consider ditching JavaScript and trying something new.
-It’s not the only way to solve real-world software problems.
+This year, I spent more time learning new technologies.
+I worked with Go and even launched apps with it, which made me think about moving away from JavaScript and trying different ways to solve problems.
+I also got better with Terraform and AWS, using them to manage complex systems.

-I also improved my skills in Terraform and AWS.
-I got better at using IaC to manage complex infrastructure.
-But what I find really exciting is the impact AI is having on the programming world.
-AI is no longer just a buzzword; it’s changing how we work and create.
-It's a way to tackle more bucket list goals.
-I wo the new year with hope, thanks, and excitement for what’s next.ant to seize new tech opportunities and build a brighter future for my family: a new tools that can help us code more intelligently, efficiently, and creatively.

-For me, AI represents an opportunity to explore uncharted territory in tech.
-It’s a thrilling time to be a programmer, and I’m eager to see where these new tools take us.
+What’s really exciting is how AI is changing programming.
+It’s not just a buzzword anymore—it’s actually changing how we work.
+I want to keep learning about these tools and use them to make coding easier and more creative.
+I’m excited to see how this can help me and my family in the future.

-# Looking forward to a new chapter
+# Looking forward

-Next year is shaping up to be one of the biggest years of change for my family and me.
-I’m not sure what it will look like yet, but I’m sure it will lead us to something better and more fulfilling.
+Next year feels like it’s going to bring some big changes for me and my family.
+I’m not sure what’s coming, but I’m hopeful it will lead to something better.

-# Grateful for the journey
+# Feeling thankful

-As I wrap up this year, I’m filled with gratitude.
-To my family, friends, and colleagues—thanks for being there and cheering me on.
-Your support means a lot.
+As I finish this year, I feel grateful.
+To my family, and friends thank you for your support.
+It means a lot.

-I’m heading into the new year with hope, thanks, and excitement for what’s next.
+I’m ready to start the new year with hope and excitement for what’s ahead.